plotters-rs/plotters-wasm-demo/README.md

-# The Minimal Demo for Plotters + WASM
+# Example Project of Plotters + WASM

+This is a minimal project that uses Plotters in WASM application.

+- For more information about Plotters project, check our [core repository](https://github.com/plotters-rs/plotters).

-This demo has been deployed at this [link](https://plotters-rs.github.io/wasm-demo/www/index.html).
+- This demo has been deployed at this [link](https://plotters-rs.github.io/wasm-demo/www/index.html).

 ## Try this example locally